nomis51/iis-express-vscode/README.md

 - IIS Express output available in the terminal
 - IIS Express stdout logs available in the build folder (e.g. `bin/Debug/net8.0/.iis-express/logs`)
 - Closes IIS Express when you stop debugging (and the debugger also stops when you close IIS Express)
+- Can start in `Debug` or `Release` configuration (using predefined tasks)
+- You can edit every configuration and script as you wish

 ## Requirements
 - IIS Express (usually comes with Visual Studio Web Developpement installation module)